behouba/log8415-lab1/README.md

 ```
 **Note:** The results of this benchmark are the primary data for the project analysis.

-#### Step 5: Destroy All Resources
+#### Destroy All Resources

-**This is a critical step to avoid incurring AWS costs.** The `stop.sh` script will automatically find and terminate all EC2 instances created by this project and delete the associated security groups and local artifacts.
+The `stop.sh` script will automatically find and terminate all EC2 instances created by this project and delete the associated security groups and local artifacts.

 ```bash
 ./stop.sh --confirm